xjtu-enre/ENRE-cpp/docs/relation/Friend.md

 relation:
     type: Friend
     items:
-        -   from: Class:classC
+        -   from: Class:'classC'
-            to: Function:funcA
+            to: Function:'funcA'
             loc: file0:9:17
-        -   from: Class:classC
+        -   from: Class:'classC'
-            to: Class:classB
+            to: Class:'classB'
             loc: file0:10:12
 ```